Kamila Valieva misses out on figure skating medal after doping controversy | DW | 17.02.2022

 Asked later why she broke down, Trusova said: "Just because.
 I wanted to cry, so I cried.
 I've been three weeks alone without my mother, my dogs.
 So I cry."

-Champion Shcherbakova produced a stunning display to beat Trusova by just four marks (175.75 - 171.54) and win gold with a total score of 255.95 - the ROC's fifth goal of the Games.
+Champion Shcherbakova produced a stunning display to beat Trusova by just four marks (175.75 - 171.54) and win gold with a total score of 255.95 - the ROC's fifth gold of the Games.